-Although we have a lot of experience with radio channels over lower frequency bands, we do not have the same with the THz band(s) that exhibit several distinct characteristics of their own [63], [115].
+Compared with low-frequency channels, THz channels are much less understood, as they possess several distinct characteristics [57], [126].
 Like microwave and mmWave, THz signals suffer from free-space path loss (FSPL), as inherent attenuation when an electromagnetic wave is radiated from an isotropic antenna.
-Unfortunately, the receive antenna for the THz band has a weak ability to capture the radiation power due to the tiny wavelength.
-This leads to a propagation phenomenon that FSPL proportionally grows with the increase of the carrier frequency.
+Unfortunately, THz antennas have a weak ability to capture the radiation power due to their small aperture.
+This leads to a FSPL that proportionally grows with the increase of the carrier frequency.

-Since the wavelength of a THz wave falls into the same order of magnitude as the dimensions of molecules in the atmosphere and human tissue, strong molecular absorption and particle scattering, which are negligible over low-frequency bands, become significant [64].
-To be specific, water vapor and oxygen molecules suspended in the atmosphere impose an incredible loss up to approximately 20 000 dB per kilometer in the worst case.
+Since the wavelength of a THz wave falls into the same order of magnitude as the dimensions of molecules in the atmosphere and human tissue, strong molecular absorption and particle scattering, which are negligible in low-frequency bands, become significant [58].
+To be specific, water vapor and oxygen molecules suspended in the atmosphere impose an incredible loss of thousands of dB per kilometer in the worst case.
 In addition to this gaseous absorption from water molecules, liquid water droplets, in the form of suspended particles into clouds, rain-falling hydrometeors, snowflakes, and fogs, can attenuate the signal strength since their dimensions are comparable to the THz wavelength.
 Furthermore, surrounding physical objects become sufficiently large in size for scattering, and ordinary surfaces are also too rough to make specular reflections.
-As a result, a THz wave is susceptible to blockages like buildings, furniture, vehicles, foliage, and even humans.
+As a result, a THz wave is susceptible to being blocked by buildings, furniture, vehicles, foliage, and even the human body.

-Full knowledge of signal propagation characteristics and accurate channel modeling is mandatory for designing transmission algorithms, developing network protocols, evaluating system performance, and deploying commercial networks.
-Therefore, this section comprehensively characterizes THz signal propagation, including path loss, atmospheric absorption, weather effects, and blockage, aiming to provide readers with the prerequisite knowledge of THz channels, as the basis for designing THz communications and sensing in 6G and beyond.
+Characterizing the propagation of THz signals is mandatory for designing transmission algorithms, developing network protocols, evaluating system performance, and deploying commercial networks.
+Therefore, this section comprehensively characterizes THz signal propagation, including path loss, atmospheric absorption, weather effects, and blockage, aiming to provide the readers with the prerequisite knowledge of THz channels for designing THz systems for communications and sensing.